flairNLP/flair/resources/docs/TUTORIAL_7_TRAINING_A_MODEL.md

 `CharLMEmbeddings` are generated using Pytorch RNNs and are thus optimized for GPUs.
 If you have one, you can set large mini-batch sizes to make use of batching.
 If not, you may want to use smaller language models.
-For English, we package 'fast' variants of our embeddings, loadable like this: `CharLMEmbeddings('news-forward-fast')`.
+For English, we package 'fast' variants of our embeddings, loadable like this: `FlairEmbeddings('news-forward-fast')`.

-Regardless, all computed embeddings get materialized to disk upon first computation.
-This means that if you rerun an experiment on the same dataset, they will be retrieved from disk instead of re-computed, potentially saving a lot of time.

 2. Do embeddings for the entire dataset fit into memory?